-The audio configurations are more open and more easily configurable as it is possible to:
+The audio configurations are open and easily configurable as it is possible to:

 - · modify the audio parameters while the server is running - configure individual outputs for Embedded, Digital and Analog audio. - configure audio monitoring settings directly from the Remote Control panel.